 In that case, customers are likely to place fewer orders for products for internal combustion engines that use fossil resources and more orders for parts required for vehicles that use electricity as well as for products designed and manufactured on the premise of reducing environmental impacts.

-In addition, there is a possibility that the growing environmental awareness of automobile end-users may lead to a shift from car ownership to car sharing, which will contribute to lower global automobile production.
 There is a possibility that in procurement and manufacturing, the introduction of a carbon tax may increase the procurement price of raw materials, and manufacturers may increasingly switch to raw materials such as recycled plastic and biomass plastic in response to customer demand.
-The possibility of damage to supply chains and manufacturing facilities due to severe wind and flood damage may increase, resulting in irregular responses and shutdowns.

 【2】Changes in the Business Environment Expected under the 4°C Scenario (Adaptation to Climate Change)